OmarMuhammmed/OmarMuhammmed/README.md

 🔭 **I'm currently working on**: Building scalable and optimized backend solutions using Django & Django REST Framework.
 👯 **I'm looking to collaborate on**: API development, and backend optimization.
 🌱 **I'm currently learning**: Design Patterns and TDD
-🌱 **learning and sharing insights through educational content and programming roadmaps.
-🎯 **Active in the tech community, helping others start their programming journey.
+🎯 Active in the tech community, helping others start their programming journey